Parenting Arrangements

 Every parenting matter is different and there is no ‘one size fits all’ approach when dealing with Relocation Applications.
 Relocation cases are complex and parties usually only get one chance.
 As such, you should obtain expert Family Law advice, preferably before you even broach the subject with your ex-partner.

 We can assist you to negotiate with your ex-partner both through correspondence and at mediation.
-If the matter is unable to settle, we can assist you with the appropriate Application and represent you in the Family Court.
+If the matter is unable to settle, we can assist you with the appropriate Application and represent you in the Federal Circuit and Family Court of Australia.

 Parenting Arrangements After Separation